 Rebecca Sheraton is a children’s writer, primary school teacher and book lover.
 When she’s not writing, you’ll find Rebecca exercising, reading, drinking her favourite cup of tea or trying to decide which books to take from the bookshop or library.
 There’s no such thing as too many books.

 Maria Parenti- Baldey is a primary teacher, public speaker and journalist.
 She started Big Sister Blogs to write about Writerly Wisdoms where she shares authors, illustrators and storytellers’ workshop tips.
 Her picture books reviews are from a teacher’s perspective.

-Charlotte Barkla after spending several years crunching numbers as a civil engineer and physics teacher rediscovered her love for children’s literature upon entering parenthood.
+Charlotte Barkla spent several years crunching numbers as a civil engineer and physics teacher before rediscovering her love for children’s literature.
 She now writes picture books, chapter books and middle-grade fiction.

 Margaret McKay-Lowndes is a retired Teacher Librarian with an interest in connecting young people to quality literature.
 She has a life long interest in all things language.
 She started out as a secondary school English teacher before morphing into teacher librarian, and now, book reviewer.
 She is the current CBCA judge for Younger Readers.
 Too much reading is hardly enough!

 Leslee Anne Hewson writes for both children and adults and has short stories for adults published in two anthologies.
 She believes in the magic of childhood and considers both child and adult should enjoy children’s books, especially picture books and early readers.